codatio/codat-docs/docs/underwriting/setting-up.md

 title: "Setting up for underwriting"
 description: "Prepare your Codat instance and local environment for the underwriting app build"
 ---
+By the end of this oage, you will...

 ## Setting up in the Codat Portal

 <input type="checkbox" unchecked/> <b>Create a Codat account</b>